microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    * After you import, you will see both the Collection on the left and Environment on the top right.
       <center><img src="../images/challenge01-postman.png" width="850"></center>
    * Run Requests:
       * Open "AuthorizeGetToken SetBearer".
 Confirm the environment you imported is selected in the drop-down in the top right.
 Click the Send button.
-This should pass the values in the Body to AD Tenant, get the bearer token back and assign it to variable bearerToken.
-Shows in Body results how many seconds the token is valid before expires_in.
+This should pass the values in the Body to AD Tenant, get the bearer token back and assign it to variable **bearerToken**.
+The Body results also show how many seconds the token is valid before expires_in.
-      * Open "Get Metadata" and click Send.
+      * Open "Get Metadata" and click the **Send** button.
 This will return the CapabilityStatement with a Status of 200 ....This request doesn't use the bearerToken.
-      * Open "Get Patient" and click Send.
+      * Open "Get Patient" and click the **Send** button.
 This will return all Patients stored in your FHIR server.
-Not all might be returned in Postman.
+(Postman may not show all of the results.)
       * "Get Patient Count" will return Count of Patients stored in your FHIR server.
       * "Get Patient Sort LastUpdated" will returns Patients sorted by LastUpdated date.
 This is the default sort.
       * "Get Patient Filter ID" will return one Patient with that ID.
 Change the ID to one you have loaded and analyze the results.
       * "Get Patient Filter Missing" will return data where gender is missing.
-Change to different column and analyze the results.
+Select a different column and analyze the results.
       * "Get Patient Filter Exact" will return a specific Patient with a given name.
-Change to different name and analyze the results.
+Select a different name and analyze the results.
       * "Get Patient Filter Contains" will return Patients with letters in the given name.
-Change to different letters and analyze the results.
+Select different letters and analyze the results.
       * "Get Filter Multiple ResourceTypes" will return multiple resource types in _type.
-Change to other resource type and analyze the results.
+Select another resource type and analyze the results.
-      * NOTE: bearerToken expires soon, so if you get Authentication errors in any requests, re-run "AuthorizeGetToken SetBearer" to set new value to bearerToken variable.
+      * NOTE: bearerToken expires soon, so if you get Authentication errors in any requests, re-run "AuthorizeGetToken SetBearer" to get a new bearerToken.

 ## Task #4: Clean Up Resources
 * **Pause/Disable/Stop** Azure resources created above if you are NOT going to use them immediately.